Old Age Security: OAS Payment Dates and Amounts for 2022

 In some cases, the government agency doesn’t have all the necessary information to enroll you automatically.
 So, you will need to fill in the Application for the Old Age Security Pension Form and send it.
 You can also apply online using My Service Canada Account.
 Regardless of how you choose to apply, you need to do it the month after turning 64.
 Otherwise, you won’t start receiving OAS pension at 65.

 You can get a loan while on OAS as long as you turn to the right source.
-A reputable lender like iCASH is your best option; we approve loans for multiple income sources and have no minimum credit score requirement.
+A reputable lender like iCash is your best option; we approve loans for multiple income sources and have no minimum credit score requirement.

 On top of that, you can apply online and receive the answer right away, saving time and effort.
 Emergencies can happen during your retirement years, too, and these loans can get you up to $1,500 to cover those expenses and get back to enjoying your golden years.

 These unsecured loans are perfect for unexpected expenses like a car that needs a repair before Monday and not to cover basic needs.
 They are available online, 24/7, and 365 days a year because emergencies can’t wait.
-An online lender like iCASH is a great choice for recipients of Old Age pension.
+An online lender like iCash is a great choice for recipients of Old Age pension.

 The maximum Old Age payment is subject to a quarterly revision and adjustment.
 It’s a way of making sure the OAS payment rates reflect the changes in the cost of living, based on the Consumer Price Index.